enif77/SharpPascal/README.md

 ### 6.1.9 Lexical alternatives

-Some tokens iven in 6.1.1 to 6.1.8 have defined alternatives:
+Some tokens given in 6.1.1 to 6.1.8 have defined alternatives:

 ```
 Reference token  Alternative token